 What is the primary setting of the movie?

-Discover the awards and nominations received by Far from the Madding Crowd.
-Explore the history of Far from the Madding Crowd and its cast and crew.
+Discover all the awards and nominations received by Far from the Madding Crowd, from Oscars to film festival honors.
+Learn how Far from the Madding Crowd and its cast and crew have been recognized by critics and the industry alike.

 The narrative unfolds in 1870s Britain, where we meet the determined and independent Bathsheba Everdene (Carey Mulligan).
 Her story begins while she is laboring on her aunt’s farm in the picturesque landscapes of Dorset.
 During her time there, she encounters neighboring farmer Gabriel Oak (Matthias Schoenaerts), a man of hard work and earnest intentions, who eventually proposes marriage to her.
 However, the strong-willed Bathsheba rejects his offer, firmly declaring her desire for independence and the freedom to forge her own path in life.